 After being commissioned by the 1936 Olympic Committee to create a feature film of the Berlin Olympics, Riefenstahl shot a documentary that celebrates the human body by combining the poetry of bodies in motion with close-ups of athletes in the heat of competition.
 The production tends to glorify the young male body and, some say, expresses the Nazi attitude toward athletic prowess.
 Miss Riefenstahl captures the grace of athletes during field hockey, soccer, bicycling, equestrian, aquatic and gymnastic events.
 Highlights are the Pentathlon and the Decathlon, which was won by American Glenn Morris; it ends with the triumphant conclusion of the games.
-Written by

 Fiona Kelleghan <firstname.lastname@example.org>

 The production company Olympia-Film-GmbH, owned by Leni Riefenstahl

 and her brother Heinz, was only a front to preserve the film's political independence in front of the International Olympic Committee.
 It was in fact entirely funded by the Third Reich.
 The original contract stipulated that Olympia-Film-GmbH would be dissolved once production completed and the copyrights would be the sole property of the Reich.
 The dissolution only took place on 9th January 1942, with Riefenstahl being awarded 20% of the film's total earnings and naming the State as the only lawful copyright owner.
 See more

 Featured in Ai yori ai e